grafana/tutorial-environment/README.md

-# Sample application for tutorials
+# Sample application for tutorials (KillerCoda)

 This repository contains the environment for completing the tutorials at [grafana.com/tutorials](https://grafana.com/tutorials).
+**Note:** *This version of the tutorial is completed and used for deployment with our KillerCoda Interactive Training*

 ## Prequisites